Crown Lakes Country Park

 - Cycle: Crown Lakes is on national cycle network route 12, and on the Peterborough cycling leisure route 5, offering an 11.5 mile route through the city’s green spaces.

 - Walk: the well-maintained lakeside paths are also suitable for jogging.
 A lap of Crown Lakes is just over 1 mile, or extend your walk by following the Green Wheel from the east side of London Road.
-You can find walking routes at Crown Lakes on the walk4life website.

 - Organise: O&H Hampton is always keen to encourage community use of the public open spaces in the Hamptons, including at Crown Lakes.
 If your club wants to do something then please contact us.

 - Play: with Crown Lakes covering the equivalent of 88 football pitches, there’s plenty of space for informal games, from rounders to Frisbee.